 In 2018, near Missoula, Montana, Wheaton Labs will be hosting a new Permaculture Design course!
 The course is designed for hands-on learning for people low on funds but with plenty of time.
 We are calling it the Peasant Permaculture Design Course.
 It will run from Tuesday, May 22 through Thursday, June 21, 2018.
 Each day of this course involves four hours in the classroom and another four hours of hands-on project work at Wheaton Labs, an experimental permaculture space in the beautiful Rocky Mountains.

 This is a project-based course.
 Each project will relate to class material, and teach you hands-on skills for creating your very own Resilient lifestyle.
-For your participation on the site projects, the price has been dropped from $1000 to $550, and course has been extended from two weeks to five.

 Tuesday, May 22 through Thursday, June 21, 2018 near Missoula, Montana

 We filmed all of the previous 2017 permaculture design course and the appropriate technology course.
 All 177 hours of video is now available HERE!

 The students and staff took a lot of photos and video of the 2017 PDC.
 Take a look HERE!

 This Peasant Permaculture Design Course

 A PDC is a life changing event for both students and instructors.
 It can be one of the most intense learning and networking experience of your life.
 Surrounded by like-minded people, you will learn the framework to thrive in a rapidly changing world.
 You will also develop the skills to heal damaged landscapes while providing for your own needs.

 The Peasant PDC will be roughly 300 hours of total immersion into permaculture and communal living over the course of 33 days.